Decorated christmas tree with gifts and star

 What to Put on a Christmas Wish List?

 Before shopping for others, make your own christmas wishlist.
 When your family asks "What do you want for Christmas?" having a ready answer saves everyone time and ensures you actually get things you will use.
+Stanford research on gift exchange confirms that recipients consistently appreciate items they explicitly requested more than unsolicited gifts, even though givers wrongly assume the opposite.
+Our deeper read on the psychology of gift giving covers why.

 Here is a quick framework for building your own list: